 For this, you must create detailed guidelines regarding the type of expenses you will reimburse and the limit that each employee is allowed based on the trip destination, duration, and employee designation.

 Companies may choose to provide the employees with a fixed amount of money before their trip or set a limit on which they can reclaim the expenses after they return.
-The allowance terms are included in a company’s travel policy.
+The allowance terms are included in a company’s corporate travel policy.

-Setting a business travel allowance is a coherent way to manage travel expenses because it allows companies to create a realistic budget and ensure employees don’t overspend.
+Setting a business trip allowance is a coherent way to manage travel expenses because it allows companies to create a realistic budget and ensure employees don’t overspend.
 Moreover, it increases the ROI for each trip by eliminating unnecessary travel expenditures.

 However, most allowance plans include the following expense categories: